A catalytic converter is a device used to reduce the emissions from an internal combustion engine.

 - Hydrocarbons (a cause of smog)

-A bad O2 sensor feeds wrong information to the computer which can affect the performance of catalytic converter.
+A bad oxygen sensor (O2) sensor can feed wrong information to the computer; which can affect the performance of catalytic converter.

 Check Engine Light And Codes